oracle-livelabs/security/data-safe/cli/cli.md

 4. Keep Cloud Shell open because you return to it in a later task.

-## Task 3: Gather information to build your CLI commands
+## Task 3: Build and test your CLI commands

-In this task, you identify the commands and values that are required for the SH script and test each one in Cloud Shell.
+Identify the commands and values that are required for the SH script and test each one in Cloud Shell.

 1. Create a variable that defines your compartment OCID.

     To do this, first find your OCID: From the navigation menu in Oracle Cloud Infrastructure, select **Identity & Security**, and then on the right under **Identity**, click **Compartments**.
 Click the name of your compartment.
 On the **Compartment Information** tab, click **Copy** next to **OCID**.
 In Cloud Shell, enter the following command, replacing `your-compartment-ocid` with your own OCID.

     ```text
-    export compartment_id=your-compartment-ocid
+    $ <copy>export compartment_id=your-compartment-ocid</copy>
     ```

-2. Create a variable that defines your target database OCID (not your database OCID!).
+2. Create a variable that defines your Oracle Data Safe target database OCID (not your Autonomous Database OCID!).

     To do this, first find your OCID: From the navigation menu, select **Oracle Database**, and then **Data Safe**.
 Under **Data Safe** on the left, click **Target Databases**.
 Under **List Scope** on the left, select your compartment.
 On the right, click the name of your target database.
 On the **Target Database Details** tab, click **Copy** next to **OCID**.
 In Cloud Shell, enter the following command, replacing `your-target-database-ocid` with your own OCID.

     ```text
-    export target_id=your-target-database-ocid
+    $ <copy>export target_id=your-target-database-ocid</copy>
     ```

 3. Create a variable that defines the file name for your downloaded Security Assessment report.

     To do this, in Cloud Shell, enter the following command, replacing `your-download-file-name` with a name of your choice.
 Include .pdf or .xls, depending on the file format you want.
 Note: It is possible to specify a path; for example, `~/examples/myreport.pdf`.
-For our example here, let's keep it simple and just use the home directory (so no path is required).
+However, let's keep it simple and just use the home directory (so no path is required).

     ```text
-    export file_name=your-download-file-name
+    $ <copy>export file_name=your-download-file-name</copy>
     ```

 4. Create a variable that defines the report format (PDF or XLS) you want for the downloaded security assessment.